-Graduate Degree Requirements
+Graduate Degree Completion Requirements

-- Earn the number of credit hours and course requirements for the degree program. - Earn at least 70% of the required coursework at Fisher College. - Achieve a minimum cumulative GPA of 3.0. - Meet all program requirements.
+- Earn the number of credit hours and course requirements for the degree program. - Earn at least 70% of the required coursework at Fisher College.

+- Achieve a minimum cumulative GPA of 3.0 with no more than 1 course grade of C. Grades in the Field Experience courses must be no lower than B-. - Meet all program requirements.